-Important note: ALL Students must complete fifteen hours of community service a year to advance to the next grade.
+Important note: ALL Students must complete fifteen hours of community service a year and portfolio requirements in order to earn a quarter credit.
+Seniors also need to complete fifteen hours of community service during their senior year in order to receive a diploma.